 Before you assemble the fence, make sure each section has no visible cracks, splits, or broken nails.
 Depending on the age of the pallet, they can get beaten up over their lifetime, with certain slats cracking or having nails come out.

 Fix any pieces you need to BEFORE you assemble the fence, as it will be much harder afterward.

 You'll also want to watch out for using pallets that were treated with any chemicals.
 This is especially true if it will surround a vegetable garden.
 After all, you don't want any poisons seeping into food that will feed your family.

 How to Build a Pallet Fence

 Depending on your specific project and fence dimensions, your exact amount of skids will differ.
 However, the fundamentals of building a pallet fence remain the same.

-You will need to use 4×4 posts to anchor the fence properly.
+You will need to use 4x4 posts to anchor the fence properly.
 As with anything, you can take shortcuts if need be, but I don’t advise it.

-Dig your post holes 80 inches apart or the width of two standard pallets.
+Dig your post holes 96 inches apart or the width of two standard pallets.
 Pour the concrete and set the posts as you would with a regular fence.

 Depending on how it works out, you may want to add a standard metal fence pole or something similar next to the gate for the latch to connect to.
 It can be difficult to get a pallet to latch onto another pallet or post perfectly every time.